 Breach.
 Except as provided in Section 11.3 below, either party may terminate this Agreement upon written notice if the other party has breached a material term of this Agreement and has not cured such breach within thirty (30) days of receipt of notice from the non-breaching party specifying the breach.

 Insolvency.
 Either party may terminate this Agreement if (i) the other party has a receiver appointed for it or its property; (ii) the other party makes an assignment for the benefit of creditors; (iii) any proceedings are commenced by, for or against the other party under any bankruptcy, insolvency or debtor’s relief law; or (iv) the other party is liquidated or dissolved.

+Sale or Assignment of YOURMEMBERSHIP and/or Crowd Wisdom to third party.
+Customer shall have the right to terminate this Agreement upon recipt of notice that either YOURMEMBERSHIP and/or Crowd Wisdom has been sold or assigned to a third party.

 Failure to Pay/Customer Conduct.
 YOURMEMBERSHIP may suspend or terminate the Services, at its sole option, upon written notice, if the other party is delinquent on payment of any undisputed amount by more than ninety (90) days, or has breached any other material term of this Agreement, and has not cured such nonpayment or other breach